-The Office of Career Services offers a free credential file preparation and mailing service for undergraduate and graduate students as well as alumni.
+The Office of Career and Personal Development offers a free credential file preparation and mailing service for undergraduate and graduate students as well as alumni.

 Here are some frequently asked questions regarding this service: